gregcope/piboatmon/README.md

 How it works
 ------------

-* It is based on a Rasberry PI with a stripped down Rasbian image.
 * Uses a PI Model A+ for size, cost and low power
+* Uses a stripped down Rasbian image
 * Uses an Adafruit Ultimate GPS connected to the PI reconfigured UART
 * Uses a 3G USB modem to send/receive SMS messages
 * Uses a mopi to sleep/wake, get battery Volts and have backup power
-* Is mostly writen in Python with a bit of shell
+* Uses Python with a bit of shell
 * Uses GPIO pin 18 connected to a bilge switch and can alarm on that
-* Puppet is used to configure the host, install all the needed packages and configure the services
+* Uses Puppet to configure the host, install all the needed packages and configure the services

 Configuration
 -------------